 AFAR offices, 55 West 39th Street, New York, NY 10018.
 Reporting to AFAR Executive Director and Communications Officer

-Cover letter addressing: 1) your interest and experience in age-related research, and 2) how the honorarium will help ease your financial burden, noting an approximation of what percentage of your tuition and academic costs are not currently covered by personal contributions or scholarships/awards
+Cover letter addressing: 1) how your project can be applied towards improving the health of older people, and 2) how the honorarium will help ease your financial burden, noting an approximation of what percentage of your tuition and academic costs are not currently covered by personal contributions or scholarships/awards

 Clarence Pearson dedicated his career to building relationships across the public, private, and nonprofit sectors in order to raise awareness about the impact of the growing aging population worldwide.